 When you marry misinformation and the aggressive marketing tactics of the industry with the psychological profile of a woman who is nervous and fearful about her natural reproductive capacity, you begin to understand how new customers are being reeled into the waiting rooms of an estimated 2,300 repro tech clinics operating in 56 countries today.

 This is an extract from a longer essay that appears in Dark Mountain issue 8: Technê.
-To get a copy of the book, or subscribe to future issues, visit our online shop.

 from Looking Glass, an ongoing series taken within British educational institutions.
 A generation of young ‘digital natives’ cannot recall a pre-internet dark age when our lives were not heavily mediated by technology with its promises of instant knowledge, distraction and control.
 What does our relationship to technology mean for consciousness and our conception of ourselves when we occupy the virtual and material world concurrently?
 What does it mean to be a human being in a world designed, simulated and overseen by our machines?
 Looking Glass addresses the anxieties that surround our new divided condition.